lifeparticle/Ruby-Cheatsheet/README.md

 bundle install
 ```

-How to install a specific version of a specific ruby gem
+How to install a specific version of a particular ruby gem
 -----
 ```
 gem install bundler -v 1.17